WangYuming007/3dgs-segmentation-experiment/README.md

     python eval_semantic_seg.py
     ```

++ Our pretrained models of scannet are in .ckpt/

 ### 4.2 LeRF Evalution (Open-Vocabulary Object Selection in 3D Space)
 + (1) First, render text-selected 3D Gaussians into multi-view images.
     ```shell